joebui/GoBang/README.md

 GoBang
 ======
-GoBang game created by Jetbrain IntelliJ in Java
+This game is created by IntelliJ.